kengibson1111/go-stdlib/README.md

 Before diving into this repo, it may help to start with the [Tour of Go](https://go.dev/tour/welcome/1).
 A companion repo for the tour is [here](https://github.com/kengibson1111/tour-of-go).

-## encoding/csv

-* csvwriteall - like the previous sample only it will write all rows at once.

 ## encoding/gob

 * basic - shows how to use basic functionality.
 In this sample, you have to imagine one type